QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 Design Decision: use of threads
 -------------------------------

-One important design decision that was taken early on was that QMI will (heavily) use threading.
+One important design decision that was taken early on was that QMI will make (heavy) use of threading.

 Threads have a reputation for being hard to use, and with good reason.
 It is perfectly possible to make very complicated programs with lots of threads, and this can make debugging really hard.
 Also, the advantages of using threads in Python are not that you would gain performance; Python implements a so-called *global interpreter lock* that makes threads a lot easier to use safely, but this puts a hard limit on the performance gain to be gotten from thread usage in Python.
 Fortunately, in a lab environment, it is rare to have a need for experimental scripts that are *CPU-bound*.
-In almost all circumstances, experimental code will be I/O-bound*.
+In almost all circumstances, experimental code will be *I/O-bound*.
 And in that case, a judicious use of threads can keep code simple.

 In QMI, threads are used in several places.
-One of the most important use is that each QMI instrument has its own private thread, that encapsulates the opening, using, and closing of the instrument.
+One of the most important uses is that each QMI instrument has its own private thread, that encapsulates the opening, using, and closing of the instrument.
 All interaction with the instrument is done via this thread.
 (The complicated mechanism to get this to work is hidden in QMI - a user will normally not even realize that the instrument isn't being used directly.)